 Instructions

 - Grate potatoes and measure out 3 cups (amount as original recipe is written // adjust if altering batch size).
 Then transfer to a clean towel and firmly squeeze out excess moisture.
-Add to pie dish and drizzle with melted vegan butter and 1/4 tsp each salt and pepper (amount as original recipe is written // adjust if altering batch size).
+Add to pie dish and drizzle with melted vegan butter and sprinkle with salt and pepper.
 Toss to coat, then use fingers to press into the pan and up the sides to form an even layer.

 - Bake for 25-30 minutes or until golden brown all over.
 Set aside.
 When you take out the crust, lower oven heat to 400 degrees F (209 C).

-- Prep veggies and garlic and add to a baking sheet.
-Toss with 2 Tbsp olive oil and a healthy pinch each salt and pepper and toss to coat (amounts as original recipe is written // adjust if altering batch size).
+- VEGETABLES: Prep veggies and garlic and add to a baking sheet.
+Drizzle with 2 Tbsp olive oil, sprinkle with salt and pepper, and toss to coat.
 Place in the oven and bake until soft and golden brown (a total of 20-30 minutes).
 Set aside and lower oven heat to 375 degrees F (190 C).

-- To prepare tofu filling, add drained tofu to a food processor with nutritional yeast, hummus, and a heaping 1/4 tsp each sea salt and black pepper (amount as original recipe is written // adjust if altering batch size).
+- FILLING: To prepare tofu filling, add drained tofu to a food processor with nutritional yeast, hummus, salt and pepper.
+Run the food processor on high until the filling is silky smooth.
 Set aside.

 - Bake quiche at 375 degrees F (190 C) for a total of 30–40 minutes or until the top appears golden brown and firm.
 If the crust begins to get too brown, loosely tent the edges with foil.